-- F. Subcommittees and Working Groups - Subcommittees: The chair, in consultation with the council as a whole and with the concurrence of the sanctuary superintendent, may establish such subcommittees as necessary to fulfill the council's duties.
+- F. Subcommittees and Working Groups - 1.
+Subcommittees: The chair, in consultation with the council as a whole and with the concurrence of the sanctuary superintendent, may establish such subcommittees as necessary to fulfill the council's duties.
 Subcommittees shall be composed solely of members of the council; at the superintendent's discretion, alternates may also serve on subcommittees.
 The subcommittee must be chaired by a primary member of the council.
-Subcommittees shall be recognized as official subunits of the council, subject to all the requirements of this charter. - 2.
+Subcommittees shall be recognized as official subunits of the council, subject to all the requirements of this charter.
+Meetings of subcommittees are not subject to the public notification and participation requirements of the full council, but members of the public may attend such meetings at the discretion of the sanctuary superintendent, in consultation with the council chair and subcommittee chair. - 2.
 A standing subcommittee, the executive subcommittee, will serve as the administrative body of the council and handle such administrative activities as may be appropriate, including, but not limited to, setting time and place of meetings, selecting agenda items, and reviewing meeting conduct.
-The executive subcommittee consists of the council chair, council vice chair, council secretary, and sanctuary superintendent.
+The executive subcommittee consists of the council chair, council vice chair, council executive officer, and sanctuary superintendent.
 The council coordinator will work very closely with the executive committee.
 The chair, with concurrence from the superintendent, may also appoint one additional member from the members of the council.
-The council chair, vice chair, secretary, and one additional council member appointed by the chair shall also serve as the preliminary review panel for council member selection.
-Meetings of the executive committee are not subject to public meeting requirements. - 3.
-Working Groups: The chair, in consultation with the council as a whole and with the concurrence of the sanctuary superintendent, may establish working groups for specific purposes or topics that need focused attention that cannot be accomplished by a subcommittee.
+The council chair, vice chair, executive officer, and at least one additional council member appointed by the chair shall also serve as the preliminary review panel for council member selection.
+Meetings of the executive committee are not subject to public meeting requirements.

+3. Working Groups: The chair, in consultation with the council as a whole and with the concurrence of the sanctuary superintendent, may establish working groups for specific purposes or topics that need focused attention that cannot be accomplished by a subcommittee.
 Working groups may be composed of members and alternates of the council and persons outside the council.
 Working groups shall be chaired by a primary member of the council and shall function under the purview of the council.
 At the sanctuary superintendent's discretion, and if the full council approves, an alternate member may chair a working group; that alternate shall function under the purview of the council.
-Working groups established by the council to address specific issues shall disband once the final advice on the particular matter is submitted to the council.
+Working groups established by the council to address specific issues shall disband once final advice on the assigned matter is submitted to the council.
 Working groups shall be recognized as official subunits of the council, subject to all the requirements of this charter.
+Meetings of working groups are not subject to the public notification and participation requirements of the full council, but members of the public may attend such meetings at the discretion of the sanctuary superintendent, in consultation with the council chair and working group chair.